 For your pelvis to birth your baby the top of the sacrum first needs to move backward during the first part of labor to help open up the pelvic inlet, and then forwards again during the later part of labor to open up the pelvic outlet.

 Two different types of squats helping your pelvis move backward and forward.

-To help get the baby into the pelvis you need to open up the top part of the first part of labor squatting with your butt tucked under will help make this happen.
+To help get the baby into the pelvis you need to open up the pelvic inlet for the first part of labor.
+Squatting with your butt tucked under will help make this happen.

 Yet so many women sit too much in this posture with pressure on the sacrum so you don’t have to work too hard on this squat other than to strengthen your legs.